10 Amazing Scientific Facts that Will Blow your Mind

 amazon forest

-The Amazon is the largest rainforest in the world covering an area of 2.7 million square miles (6.7 million sq km).
-One of the most interesting things is its ability to produce oxygen and absorb carbon dioxide, which helps regulate Earth’s climate.
-The Amazon rainforest is often referred to as the “Lungs of the Earth”.
+The Amazon is the largest rainforest in the world at 2.7 million square miles (6.7 million sq km).
+One of the most fascinating aspects is in its ability to produce oxygen and dispose carbon dioxide which helps to regulate the Earth’s climate.
+The Amazon rainforest is commonly referred to the “Lungs of the Earth”.

-The Amazon rainforest covers nine countries: Brazil, Peru, Colombia, Bolivia, Venezuela, Suriname, Guyana, French Guiana, and Ecuador.
-The Amazon River, which runs through the rainforest, is the largest river in the world by volume and carries more water than any other river.
+The Amazon rainforest spans over nine different countries: Brazil, Peru, Colombia, Bolivia, Venezuela, Suriname, Guyana, French Guiana, and Ecuador.
+The Amazon River also flows here, which is one of the most famous rivers in the world.
+The Amazon River is also largest river in the world based on several volume measurements which carries more water than any other river.

 photon travel

-As we already know that all the light, we see is made up of a collection of photons that propagate in space which consists of electromagnetic waves.
-But the interesting thing is that it can take 40,000 years for a photon to travel from the core of the Sun to its surface, but it takes only 8 minutes to reach the rest of the Earth.
+As we already know that, all the light that we receive is in the form of a stream of photons that are propagating through the space-time continuum as electromagnetic waves.
+However, an interesting science fact is that photons take 40,000 years to travel from the core of the Sun to the surface, and only 8 minutes to make the journey to the Earth.

-The photons are constantly being absorbed and re-emitted by the atoms in the Sun’s plasma, which slows down their progress.
-This process, known as radiative transfer, can take thousands of years to complete.
+The photons are being constantly absorbed and re-emitted by the atoms in the plasma that comprises the Sun’s composition, thus slowing its journey.
+This process, commonly known as radiative transfer, takes several thousand years to occur.

 atoms in 1 teaspoon

-Everything in the world is made of atoms, an atom is the smallest particle of an element that can exist alone or in combination.
-It is the smallest component unit that has the properties of a chemical element.
-You Know, there are 8 times as many atoms in 1 teaspoon of water as there are teaspoons in the Atlantic Ocean.
+Every material in the universe is made up of atoms – an atom is the smallest possible particle of an element that can exist alone, or in combination with other atoms.
+The atom is the smallest component unit of a chemical element that retains the properties of that element.
+Believe it or not, there are 8 times as many atoms in 1 teaspoon of water compared to the number of teaspoons in the entire Atlantic Ocean.

-Have you ever wondered how many miles an average person walks in his life?
-The average person walks about 75,000 miles in their lifetime; If a person revolves around the whole earth, then the person walks around the earth equal to three times in his life.
+Have you thought about how many miles the average person walks in their life?
+The average person in their lifetime walks about 75,000 miles; If someone walked in a complete circle around the earth, then the person would have completed three-earth walk in their lifetime.

-To put this distance into perspective, it is equivalent to walking around the Earth’s equator three times or walking from New York City to Los Angeles and back again more than 20 times.
+In other words, that is like walking around the equator three times or walking from NYC to Los Angeles and back literally more than 20 times!

 Venus is the only planet that rotate clockwise